Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 - III.4.c: European Coal and Steel Community, and how it was a precursor to the even greater economic gains under the EU.
   - III.4.c.a: Connection to II.1.a, Switzerland economic growth from its bilateral agreements with the EU.
 - III.4.d: No brain drain, because only the people with specialized professions would move(and they will anyway). production of those "brains" now spreads more widely. -
-  III.5: Addressing some economic problems inherent to a global nation. - III.5.a: How would currency devaluation be prevented?
-With no external currency to compare to, how would the value of the currency be determined? - III.5.a.a: The Roman Empire suffered heavily from this problem, but the Solidus was able to prevent this problem for a time.
-Historical Reference to include. - > Picking, designing, or planning the implementation of a currency is not in the scope of this paper, but structurally preventing currency devaluation and runaway inflation(without another currency to balance against) is. - III.5.b: Many of the former-nations now part of the Global Nation have suffered from endemic corruption - what would be the Global Nation's anti-corruption policy & strategy. - III.5.b.a: Brief discussion of the causes of corruption, and their lasting effects on the economy and society. - III.5.b.b: Case Study on Singapore, and how they were able to eliminate corruption(though it was done through semi-autocratic means).
+- III.5: Many of the former-nations now part of the Global Nation have suffered from endemic corruption - what would be the Global Nation's anti-corruption policy & strategy.
+  - III.5.a: Brief discussion of the causes of corruption, and their lasting effects on the economy and society.
+  - III.5.b: Case Study on Singapore, and how they were able to eliminate corruption(though it was done through semi-autocratic means).

 ## IV: Consideration of Political&Systemic Structures for a Global Government